 Then, a huge cloud of dust appeared from the direction of the villages of Nyúl, Csanak, and Gyirmót, indicating that the hussars may have run into the main Turk force in hiding.

 The Ottomans surrounded the Hussars but Vajda Kristóf and his warriors could cut themselves out.
 They sent a horseman to Gregoróczy, telling him that „this enemy is not fitting to us, there are too many Turks, they are going to smash us into pieces” The captain replied: „I see it myself, too.
 But how can we withdraw without losing face?
 We can’t let Vajda Kristóf perish, he is fighting in the first line!”

 One of the soldiers cried: „Behold, there is Vajda Kristóf, he has cut himself out with his lads!”

-In the meantime, the Captain of the Hungarian infantrymen, Izdenczy Péter has arrived with 300 Hajdú soldiers, he also had a couple of dozens of German musket men and many volunteers from the town with him.
+In the meantime, the Captain of the Hungarian infantrymen, Izdenczy Péter arrived with 300 Hajdú soldiers, he also had a couple of dozens of German musket men and many volunteers from the town with him.
 They marched towards Csanak, then Gregoróczy sent them towards the guardhouse at Tarisznyavár.
 It was where the Turks assaulted them.

 The infantrymen tried to make a fortification from wagons to defend themselves.
 Meanwhile, the hussars tried to distract the Turk cavalry’s attention from them and they succeeded in doing so.